 Personal reputation is for individuals looking to better themselves online in order to create a stronger online presence that supports their personal brand.
 This can help the individual in both personal and professional settings.

-Removing unwanted search results from Google
+Removing unwanted search results and information from Google

 For some people it might get so out of hand they just want to delete themselves from the internet entirely, but is that really your only option?
 Do you really want to throw out all the good with the bad, just because of a little hiccup?
 Positive search results from Google can help improve your business or personal brand’s online image.

 1. Contact your source directly to remove the information